tjjfvi/subshape/Readme.md

 // }
 ```

-You can also explicitly type the codec, which will validate that the inferred type aligns with the expected.
+You can also explicitly type the shape, which will validate that the inferred type aligns with the expected.

 ```ts
 interface Superhero {